-Kawana Gaylor is the Transitional Specialist for the both the Shore and Bijou homes.
+Kawana Gaylor is the Transitional Specialist for both the Shore and Bijou homes.
 Kawana has been with the organization since July 2019.
 Kawana has worked at Aspen Pointe and Springs Rescue Mission with adults experiencing mental illness, and substance use, individuals within the judicial system, and homelessness.
 She studied Psychology at Ashford University and obtained her CAC in 2016.
 If you would like to contact Kawana, you can email her at firstname.lastname@example.org or call (719) 578-1629.

 Sarah Stacy is the Family Services Transitional Specialist for Ithaka and has been with the organization since May 2018.
-After several careers in the public sector, Sarah chose to apply her talents and skills to participating in the solution for homelessness in Colorado Springs.
+After several careers in the public sector, Sarah chose to apply her talents and skills to participate in the solution for homelessness in Colorado Springs.
 It is the mission of Ithaka that connects her to her work here – believing that everyone deserves a home and working to see the most vulnerable in our community housed.
 She developed homeless services based on the idea that the broad solution to homelessness is relationship and connection at Springs Rescue Mission, has spoken at national conferences helping other cities to develop relation-based services and is now applying that knowledge and model to housing services at Ithaka.
-Sarah’s next goal is to be chosen to give a TEDx talk sharing ways to turn relationship into the confidence required to recover from chronic homelessness.
+Sarah’s next goal is to be chosen to give a TEDx talk sharing ways to turn relationships into the confidence required to recover from chronic homelessness.
 If you would like to contact Sarah, you can email her at email@example.com or call (719) 578-1629.

 Chief Executive Officer